Albert-Z-Guo/Deep-Reinforcement-Stock-Trading/README.md

 # Deep-Reinforcement-Stock-Trading

 This project intends to leverage deep reinforcement learning in portfolio management.

-The light-weight Deep Q-network (DQN) is inspired by [Q-Trader](https://github.com/edwardhdlu/q-trader) and the Deep Deterministic Policy Gradient (DDPG) agent structure is adapted from [DDPG-Keras-Torcs](https://github.com/yanpanlau/DDPG-Keras-Torcs) with deep integration.
+The framework structure is inspired by [Q-Trader](https://github.com/edwardhdlu/q-trader).
+A lot of new features and improvements are made in the training and evaluation pipelines.
 All evaluation metrics and visualizations are built from scratch.

 Key assumptions and limitations of the current framework:
 - trading has no impact on the market